Complaints Handling Policy

 All Solicitors must attempt to resolve concerns that may arise with their services and charges, including the standard of client and case care, as well as their bills.
 It is important to us that any problem, concern or complaint raised by a client is resolved without delay.

 Any queries or concerns about our work, our charges or our bill should initially be raised with the case worker, or if you would prefer not to speak to the case worker, please contact the supervisor or principal.
 In the event that matters cannot be resolved in this way and you wish to make a formal complaint, please contact the Client Care and Complaints Partner, Andrew Joannides, by letter or email at First Floor, 11-19 Park Road, London N8 8TE.
 The letter or email should contain as much detail regarding the complaint as possible and include copies of any relevant documents.
-We have a procedure in place which details how we handle complaints and this is set out below.
+This may in turn be delegated to another member(s) of the practice to resolve.
+We have a procedure in place which details how we handle complaints, and this is set out below.

 What will happen next?

-2. Mr Joannides (or another partner or solicitor at his request) will then start to investigate your complaint.
-Entirely at our discretion, you may be invited to attend a meeting to discuss your complaint with the partner and hopefully resolve matters.
-If we decide to do this we will notify you within 14 days of sending you the acknowledgement letter.
+- Mr Joannides (or another partner such as Rupert Chichester or another solicitor at his request) will then start to investigate your complaint.
+Should your complaint relate to a matter being handled by Andrew Joannides, then another Partner will consider your complaint in accordance with this procedure.
+Entirely at our discretion, you may be invited to attend a meeting to discuss your complaint with the partner and hopefully to try and resolve matters.
+If we decide to do this, we will notify you within 21 days of sending you the acknowledgement letter.

-3. Within 5 working days of any meeting taking place we will write to you to confirm the outcome of the meeting and to set out any solutions that may have been agreed with you.
+- Within 10 working days of any meeting taking place, we will write to you to confirm the outcome of the meeting and to set out any solutions that may have been agreed with you.

-4. If you do not want to attend a meeting then we will send you our written response to the complaint within 14 days of being informed by you that you do not want to attend a meeting.
+- If you do not want to attend a meeting, then we will send you our written response to the complaint within 21 days of being informed by you that you do not want to attend a meeting.

-1. If a meeting takes place and we are unable to resolve the complaint then we will send you a written response to your complaint within 14 days of the meeting.
+- If a meeting takes place and we are unable to resolve the complaint, then we will send you a written response to your complaint within 21 days of the meeting.

-1. If a meeting is not proposed by us then Mr Joannides or the other partner concerned will send you a written response to your complaint within 21 days of the letter of acknowledgement referred to in paragraph 2 above.
+- If a meeting is not proposed by us, then Mr Joannides or the other partner/solicitor concerned will send you a written response to your complaint within 28 days of the letter of acknowledgement referred to in paragraph 2 above.

 Legal Ombudsman